A story from a TLG Make Lunch club member

-“I like lunch club because it means I’m not mithering for food and saying I’m hungry.
+“I like the lunch club because it means I’m not mithering for food and saying I’m hungry.
 We make friends and do fun activities like painting.
-It makes me happy because we get really lovely food.” - Son of Make Lunch member.
+It makes me happy because we get really lovely food.” - son of Make Lunch member.

 In addition to their TLG Make Lunch Clubs, throughout 2020, TLG partnered with 244 community-based centres to deliver 37,226 TLG Boxes of Hope - emergency care packages containing food and essential toiletries and fun activities with an emphasis on emotional wellbeing for children and families.

 - TLG had delivered over 835,336 equivalent meals to children and their families who were struggling the most and at risk of food insecurity shortly after the first lockdown

 - Worked with partner churches to provide over 120,000 meals in more than 100 locations across the UK since Make Lunch began

 - Supported 15,006 children supported through core programmes and TLG Boxes of Hope initiative

 - Provided 677,108 meals through the TLG Boxes of Hope, emergency care packages